Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 ### _Reflections_

 This week I was really able to formally familiarize myself with Grasshopper.
 As I wrote about last week I had slightly misunderstood the assignment, doing the bulk of my work within Rhino itself and hardly using Grasshopper at all.
 While I was somewhat satisfied with the outcome of my phone stand, I wanted to better familiarize myself with Grasshopper.
-Of the four homework options, I chose to go with
+Of the four homework options, I chose to go with, "Bake the Grasshopper model to generate geometry which you can then modify to conform to your own aesthetic via modification."
+I felt this was the perfect level of challenge for me this week for several reasons:

+1. I had not yet gotten comfortable with Grasshopper
+2. I had never 3D printed on my own before this
+3. While I had modified my previous phone stand to conform to my own aesthetic, it was done on the lasercutting version, rather than the 3D printed version

 ### Report 1 - Week of 8/31/2023